 We have created two physical instances of the testbed.
-One is hosted in North America at the headquarters of National Instruments and the second is hosted in Germany at a Bosch facility.
-These testbeds are used for plug-fest activities where member companies collaborate to test implementations and interoperability.
+One is hosted in North America at the headquarters of National Instruments and the second is hosted in Germany at the University of Stuttgart’s Institute for Control Engineering of Machine Tools and Manufacturing Units (ISW).
+These testbeds are used for plugfest activities where member companies collaborate to test implementations and interoperability.
 They also serve as standing units where individual companies can work on updates and integration, and they are transported to various industry shows and events.

-The testbed documents the value of TSN and provides feedback to the relevant standards organizations on areas of further clarification or improvement.
+The testbed documents the value of TSN and provides feedback to the relevant standards organizations (e.g. Avnu, IEEE 802.1 and .3, IEC 60802, ODVA and OPC) on areas of further clarification or improvement.

 - Combined critical and best-effort traffic flows on a single network based on IEEE 802.1 Time Sensitive Networking